Update: On Aug. 21, Gov. Inslee announced he was withdrawing from the Democratic primary race for president.

 When Inslee signed a law in May committing the nation's 10th largest state economy to 100 percent clean energy by 2045, it was a testament to both his perseverance on climate and the power of the forces that lined up against him.
 For six years, Inslee pushed a vision of Washington as part of a West Coast vanguard in the fight to curb carbon emissions, but first he had to battle a Republican legislature, the state's big oil refining industry, and even division among environmental activists.
 A slew of proposals either died in the state capitol or at the ballot box before Inslee could claim victory for what he called "the strongest clean energy policy in the nation."
 He had to drop his goals for carbon pricing and a low-carbon fuel standard.

 - The Green New Deal has "gotten people talking about climate change, it's elevated the scope of people's ambitions," says Inslee.
-He argues he can put this "aspirational document" into action with dozens of proposals in four separate policy platforms so far—a 100 percent clean energy plan, a program to create 8 million new jobs, a strategy for U.S. re-engagement in global climate leadership, and a "Freedom from Fossil Fuels" plan.
-Altogether, they would cost $9 trillion, with some funding coming from a new "climate pollution fee" on the fossil fuel industry.
+He argues he can put this "aspirational document" into action with dozens of proposals in policy platforms on issues including: a 100 percent clean energy plan, a program to create 8 million new jobs, a strategy for U.S. re-engagement in global climate leadership, a "Freedom from Fossil Fuels" plan and a "Community Climate Justice" initiative.
+Altogether, they would cost about $9 trillion, with some funding coming from a new "climate pollution fee" on the fossil fuel industry.

 - To achieve a 50 percent reduction in carbon emissions by 2030, and net zero domestic climate pollution by 2045, Inslee foresees $300 billion in annual spending leveraging $600 billion in private sector investment over the next 10 years.